sdiehl/wiwinwlh/slideshow.md

 This isn't ideal since we've just smeared all the validation logic across our traversal logic instead of separating concerns and handling validation in separate logic.
 We'd like to describe the structure before-hand and the invalid case separately.
+Using Generic also allows Haskell to automatically write the serializer and deserializer between our datatype and the JSON string based on the names of record field names.

 ~~~~ {.haskell include="aeson_structured.hs"}
 ~~~~